vijayetar/dsa/dsa/java_challenges/src/main/resources/data_structures/linkedList.md

 __insertBefore(int val, int newVal)__: method that takes in two integers, and iterates over the entire linked list until the value is found, and inserts a Node of the new value before the current node.
 It returns a string either of the linked list containing the node or a string "not found" if the node value is not found.

+__kthFromTheEnd(int val)__: method that takes in an integer and finds the kth value from the end.
+It will return the end at k=0, and throw exception if the k>length of the linked list.

 ## Approach and Efficiency
 __includes(int n)__: time O(n), space O(1)
 __isEmpty()__: O(1)